 To discover what the disease isn't, they may run several tests:

 - biopsy of spinal cord fluid

-A DNA test before onset of degenerative myelopathy can tell you if your dog has a greater risk of developing it.
-There is no guarantee, just a higher risk.
-You can use this knowledge to promote the dog's health to reduce their chances, improve their diet, reduce exposure to toxins, protect their immune system, and make sure they get plenty of exercise.
+A DNA test before the onset of degenerative myelopathy can tell you if your dog has a greater risk of developing it.
+There is no guarantee, just higher risk.
+You can use this knowledge to promote the dog's health to reduce their chances, improve their diet, reduce exposure to toxins, protect their immune system, and make sure they get plenty of exercises.

 Treatment Options for Degenerative Myelopathy in Dogs

-Do be aware though that treatment for dm requires extensive nursing.
-Your ability to be an active part of the dog's health will dramatically impact the length and quality of their life with dm.
+Do be aware though that treatment for degenerative myelopathy requires extensive nursing.
+Your ability to be an active part of the dog's health will dramatically impact the length and quality of their life with DM.